TEJA19092005/ENCODER8TO3DATAFLOW/README.md

 ```
 **PROGRAM**
 ```
-/* Program for Encoder 8 To 3 in Dataflow Modelling and verify its truth table in quartus using Verilog programming. module encoder_top(din, a, b, c); input [0:7] din; output a,b,c;
+/* Program for Encoder 8 To 3 in Dataflow Modelling and verify its truth table in quartus using Verilog programming.
+#Developed by:M THEJESWARAN
+Reg no:212223240168

+module encoder_top(din, a, b, c); input [0:7] din; output a,b,c;